Snail-IDE/Snail-IDE-Docs/docs/development/extensions/starting-out.md

 })(Scratch);
 ```

-We still have 2 more things to add on before we can load this into PenguinMod.
+We still have 1 more thing to add on before we can load this into Snail IDE.
-Let's add the code to register this into PenguinMod, so we don't forget later.
+Let's add the code to register this into Snail IDE, so we don't forget later.

 ```js
 (function(Scratch) {